dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/business/EUHEPOE-highereducation-proofofenrolment_business.md

 ### For Students:

 * **Instant Proof**: Enables immediate and secure verification of enrolment status by authorities and service providers.
-* **Mobility Support**: Facilitates participation in Erasmus+, internships, and joint degree programmes across borders.
+* **Mobility Support**: Facilitates participation in Erasmus+ exchanges, internships, and joint degree programmes across borders.
 * **Digital Readiness**: Supports digital-first services such as campus access, discounts, and public administration processes.

 ### For Relying Parties: